 A secured credit card is a debt product that requires a cash security deposit before it is issued, which is usually equivalent to the credit limit you receive.
 However, you may be able to access a higher credit limit with a lower deposit in some cases.

-If you fall behind on your monthly payments, the credit card issuer will use a portion or all your security deposit to settle the balance in full and close the account.
+If you fall behind on your monthly payments, the credit card issuer will use a portion or all of your security deposit to settle the balance in full and close the account.

 Oftentimes, you’ll have to undergo a credit check before you can be approved for a secured credit card.
 However, you should also know that some credit card companies offer cashback rewards for everyday purchases.